wso2/docs-is/en/docs/develop/totp-rest-api.md

 template: templates/swagger.html
 ---

-# TOTP API Definition - V1
+# TOTP API Definition - v1

-??? note "Click to view"
+??? note "Click For Instructions"
     Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.

      1. Click on **Authorize** button and provide desired values for authentication.